What is Melosity?

 How do I get a track to snap to grid?

-The snap to grid feature allows you to get your loop to snap perfectly into the vertical grids within the studio.
+The snap to grid feature allows you to get your loop or recording to snap perfectly into the vertical grids within the studio.
 This makes for easier editing when looping and splitting tracks.
 You may want to switch it on or off depending on your needs.
 You can get a track to snap into the grid by clicking the ‘grid on’ button on the bottom right of the studio.
 You can turn it off using the same button.

 How do I zoom into the track?